 - Slowly melt them on the stovetop and keep checking

-- Once they are liquid add it to a cup of oil and stir them slowly
+- Once they are liquid, add them to a cup of oil and stir them slowly

-- Allow the mixture to cool down and add few drops of your favorite essential oil
+- Allow the mixture to cool down, and add a few drops of your favorite essential oil